The Yearly Reader

 Key Numbers: 136 games, .366 average, 84 runs, 175 hits, 25 home runs, 101 RBIs, 77 walks, .454 on-base percentage.

 After going hitless on Opening Day, Carty began a 31-game hit streak that’s currently third in Braves history.
-It would be the zenith of his career and a comeback from a bout of tuberculosis in 1968.
+It would be the zenith of his career and a comeback from a season-long bout with tuberculosis in 1968; he would suffer a major knee injury playing winter ball in the off-season and miss all of 1971 as well.

 9. Bobby Tolan, Cincinnati